LeftFieldAdam/countdown/README.md

 # Countdown

+## Improvements by Mason:
+- Addition of Tailwind.css via CDN
+  - I added this because I want to be able to quickly style components in a smart way but I also still want to have every control over how I am styling it.
+We could bring in a tool or a react library, but I believe if we can build it / style it ourselves, then I think it's better to go that route.
+I chose to use tailwind because they take care of browser tags, backwards compatability, etc but still gives me full control of how I am styling an element.
+In styles being class based, I moved all classNames into variables to eliviate the need to have to change everything in line.
+  - I chose to use a CDN because it gives the team an easy way to try out a new tool and gives us an easy way to uncouple it from our codebase if we feel the need.
+- Addition of more styling

 ## Improved countdown
 The below component was designed to count down the days until our CTO's birthday, but it still needs some work.
 How can you make the implementation better?